Stuycs-K/project03-final-09-zhangj/DEVLOG.md

 ### 2025-01-08 - Reading files into a buffer
 Created new functions that can read the current file into a buffer and display it

+### 2025-01-09 - Bug-fixing and insertion functions
+Spent too long on finding a bug and created insertion functions for the file buffer